openstack-archive/development-proposals/user-stories/proposed/ha_vm.rst

 ++++++++++++++++++++

-Enterprise customers are moving their application workloads onto OpenStack Cloud.
+Enterprise customers are moving their application workloads onto OpenStack clouds.
 However, not all applications can be re-architected into a Cloud-native model at once.
-Some applications are deployed on a VM in a Pet model.
-This requires high availability of such VM.
-Even though VM volumes can be stored on a shared storage system, such as NFS or Ceph, to improve the availability, VM state on each hypervisor is not easily replicated to other hypervisor.
-Therefore, the system must be able to recover or rescue the VM from a failure events preferably in an automated and cost effective manner.
+Some applications are deployed on a VM in a pet model.
+This requires high availability of such VMs.
+Even though VM volumes can be stored on a shared storage system, such as NFS or Ceph, to improve the availability, VM state on each hypervisor is not easily replicated to other hypervisors.
+Therefore, the system must be able to recover or rescue the VM from failure events, preferably in an automated and cost effective manner.

 Opportunity/Justification
 +++++++++++++++++++++++++

-Many enterprise customers requires HA VM feature in order to satisfy their workload SLA.
-For example, HA VM is a critical requirements for NTT customers.
+Many enterprise customers require highly available VMs in order to satisfy their workload SLAs.
+For example, this is a critical requirement for NTT customers.

 Use Cases
 ---------